RetroDECK/ES-DE/INSTALL-DEV.md

 `%GAMEDIR%` - Replaced with the path to the game.

+`%GAMEDIRRAW%` - Replaced with the unescaped path to the game.

 `%ESPATH%` - Replaced with the path to the ES-DE binary.
 Mostly useful for portable emulator installations, for example on a USB memory stick.

 `%EMULATOR_` - This utilizes the emulator find rules as defined in `es_find_rules.xml`.
 This is the recommended way to configure the launch command.
 The find rules are explained in more detail below.